 Red Rock Canyon Park is located just south of US 24 between Colorado Springs and Manitou Springs.
 The 787-acre park is a great place to let the kids burn some energy as they climb, cycle, or hike along the trails.
 Within this park are over 80 bolted climbs for families that enjoy rock climbing as well.

-What are your favorite kid-friendly things to do in Colorado Springs?
+What are your favorite things to do in Colorado with kids?
 Leave suggestions for future travelers in the comments below.

 You Might Also Enjoy: